TetraTheta/gmod-docs/docs/gmod/sc-tools.md

 ## Commands

+Here are the commands that SC Tools adds.

 ### sc_clean

 Remove various entities from the current map.
 The cleanup result will be displayed to the player who runs it.